-The financial statements were authorized for issue by the Board of Directors (BOD) on April 16, 2024.
+The financial statements were authorized for issue by the BOD on April 2, 2025.

 Details of the Company's material accounting policy information are included in Note 3.

 Basis of Measurement

 The financial statements have been prepared on the historical cost basis, except for the following items which are measured on an alternative basis on each reporting date.